GC-200 is an exhilarating road with 365 curves and spectacular views in the Canary Islands

 GC-200 is said to be the most challenging road in Spain.
-It’s an exhilarating drive with stunning coastal and mountain scenery located in the west region of Gran Canaria Island.
-It's also one of Europe's top drives with cliff edge moments.
-The road has it all from hairpin bends to sheer cliff-edge drops.
+It’s an exhilarating drive with stunning coastal and mountain scenery located in the western region of Gran Canaria Island.
+It's also one of Europe's top drives with cliff-edge moments.
+The road has it all, from hairpin bends to sheer cliff-edge drops.

 Is the GC-200 road dangerous?

 Tucked away within the Parque Natural de Tamadaba, the road is totally paved and clings to the cliffs for 25kms or more at a height of about 200 to 900 meters.
 There is just enough room for two vehicles to pass (trucks blow their horns going around corners and there has to be some juggling over passing).
 The road has it all, from hairpin bends to sheer cliff-edge drops.
 It's normal for your palms to sweat looking at those photos; imagine what it must have been like before the barriers.
 The first protections were built in the 1970s, but before more than 40 people died.
 However, the tiny brick wall at the edge of the road is not going to stop your vehicle from going over.
 The road is said to have 365 turns.